FlexCode29/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_7_networking_config.md

     duckiebot $ sudo service avahi-daemon restart

+Symptom: (for Arch users only) the Avahi module isn't installed

+Resolution: Install Avahi with the following command `sudo pacman -S avahi`, then install the nss-mdns package with the command `sudo pacman -S nss-mdns`.
+Edit the `/etc/nsswitch.conf` file and change the hosts line to include `mdns_minimal [NOTFOUND=return]` before `resolve` and `dns`, it should look something like

+    hosts: ... mdns_minimal [NOTFOUND=return] resolve [!UNAVAIL=return] dns ...

+Restart the avahi-daemon.service service when you are done and the local hostname resolution should work

 ## I can SSH to the Duckiebot but not without a password

 Check the file `~.ssh/config` and make sure you add your `ssh` key there, in case it doesn't exists.